kaloresanket/android_device_nokia_PNX_sprout/README.md

 Device tree for the Nokia 8.1
 ================================================
 The Nokia 8.1 model is a flagship Nokia-branded smartphone running the Android operating system.
-Announced on October 16, 2018 in Dubai.
+Announced on October 16, 2018.

 ## Device specifications
 | Basic                   | Specifications                                                                                                                     |